|Home | Parent||← Go →||Prior | Next|

 Smarky, Synkmark, Markster and BookMacster implement some AppleScript commands which make additional behaviors possible.
 For example,

-Users who want more fine-grained control over when their bookmarks are synced than is available from BookMacster’s built-in Triggers may delete all of an Agent’s Triggers and instead trigger the Agent to perform with their own AppleScript.
+Users who want more fine-grained control over when their bookmarks are synced than is available from BookMacster’s built-in Triggers may delete all of an Triggers of a Syncer and instead trigger the Syncer to perform with their own AppleScript.

 New bookmarks may be landed into Markster or BookMacster directly from other scriptable applications such as NetNewsWire.

 To get started AppleScripting , launch AppleScript Editor and File > Open the app’s scripting dictionary.
 Also, download BookMacster’s sample AppleScripts.